TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-configuration-reference/kv-store.md

  - Tyk config secrets: `secrets://key`
  - Environment variables: `env://key`

+These references are read (and replaced with the values read from the KV location) when the API is loaded to the Gateway (either when Gateway restarts or when there is a hot-reload).

 For example, if you create a Key-Value pair in the `secrets` section of the `tyk.conf` file with the *Key* `upstream_path`:
 ``` .json
 {